Reebok Floatride Run Fast Pro Shoe Review

 The upper of the Reebok Floatride Run Fast Pro is a bootie construction thin single layer engineered mesh.
 The thin mesh takes off a few ounces (which is a lot in the racing flat world).
 There aren’t any seams or overlays that would cause blisters.
 For a racing flat, it fits fairly average, and I’ve come to wear unisex 9.5 in most.
 I’ve done a few workouts in it, and haven’t had any issues with any irritation.
 Like any running shoe, it has an eva sockliner.

 The Reebok Float Ride Run Fast Pro is the first Reebok shoe I’ve tried and a different feel altogether.
 It’s much softer and with more cushion than a traditional flat like the Nike Streak, yet doesn’t have the weight.
 The Reebok Floatride Run Fast Pro is a lightweight shoe designed for race day.

 The Floatride Foam Technology/Pebax is lighter and doesn’t compress as regular EVA foams.
 It’s softer and similar to the Vapor Fly.
 So yes, this shoe feels similar to the Nike Vaporfly but lacks the carbon plate.

 One interesting thing is how much rubber there is at the bottom of the Reebok Floatride Run Fast Pro despite how light they are.
 For a racing flat, they have the most traction of any shoe I’ve seen.
-I haven’t run on a rainy day, but I don’t foresee it being a problem either.
-In fact, this will probably be my rainy day staple.
+Reebok has separated itself from any other flat because of the high traction outsole.
+This shoe will be my rainy race day staple.
 The entire outsole of the shoe has traction making it a great rainy day staple.
 You can use them for most road or trail run, but I think I’ll keep them for distances below 10k.